Bluebird Lodge Coniston, nestling between Coniston Water and the Coniston Fells, owes its early prosperity to copper mining and slate quarrying.

 Donald Campbell was finally laid to rest in St Andrews Church, Cemetary, Coniston (behind Lakeland House) on 12 September 2001.

-It is expected that the restored remains of "Bluebird" will be displayed at the Ruskin Museum.
+It is expected that the restored remains of "Bluebird" will eventually be displayed at the Ruskin Museum.